 Calculating energy consumption helps to come up with two very interesting figures if you plan to save energy:

-- Knowing how much you would have to invest in an energy management system that would help you achieve continuous, verified savings
+- Knowing how much you would have to invest in an energy management system that would help you achieve continuously, verified savings.

 To answer the first question, we recommend that you use our free template to create your own energy efficiency budget.

 For the second question, the best way to answer it is to contact us directly.
 This new online platform will connect to your energy providers and automatically show you your energy savings potential and give you personalised recommendations on where to start saving energy.
-Try it for free below:
+Learn more in this video: